amterp/rad/docs/revisit.md

 - `quiet` being how we suppress announcements for shell commands
 - body should be a named arg in http methods?
 - should the int/float etc parsing funcs be prefixed with `parse_`?
+- one `http` func for all methods instead of some having their own?